-The new post office was built between 1931 and 1934 as a combined post office and federal building to house offices for federal agencies.
+The new post office opened in 1934 as a combined post office and federal building to house offices for federal agencies.
 Local architect Frederic DeLongchamps designed the building in the Art Deco style.
 The architectural styling, both inside and out, is lavish in detail.
 The exterior is pale green terra cotta incised to resemble quarried stone.
 The aluminum panels over the entrances salute transportation and are integrated with patriotic and American Indian motifs in the interior.

 The first-floor lobby has spectacular highly ornamented, dark marble walls highlighted with cast aluminum.
 A fourth floor was planned but never built.
 Until the area was enclosed to house the HVAC units, the central portion of the ceiling was a large skylight that was open to the first floor.
 The hallways on the second and third floors opened onto the area the architect called the "light court."

 Federal offices filled the two floors above the ground floor post office.
 One year after it opened, these included the offices of the Department of Agriculture, the Bureau of Reclamation, the Public Works Administration, the Veterans Administration, and the Weather Bureau.
 Within a few years, they were joined by offices of the FBI, the IRS, the Social Security Administration, the Marine and Navy recruiting stations and other federal agencies.